Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Results

 Geographical balancing also reduces the severity and duration of technology portfolio drought events as solar seasonality is lower in Southern Europe and wind droughts do not occur simultaneously across countries.
-Severe and long-lasting portfolio droughts may arise in single countries and also across Europe at the beginning of a calendar year, (e.g.,~observable in 2012, Figure~\ref{fig:filter_24_2011-2012_DE-CP-ES-UK}), at the end of a year (e.g.,~1982, Figure~\ref{fig:filter_24_1982-1983_DE-CP-ES-UK}), or across the turn of years (e.g.,~in winter 1996/97, Figure~\ref{fig:filter_24_1996-1997_DE-CP-ES-UK}).
-In some years, winter portfolio droughts are much less pronounced (e.g.,~2013/14, Figure~\ref{fig:filter_24_2013-2014_DE-CP-ES-UK}).
+Severe and long-lasting portfolio droughts may arise in single countries and also across Europe at the beginning of a calendar year, (e.g.,~observable in 2012, Figure~\ref{fig:figure_SI3}), at the end of a year (e.g.,~1982, Figure~\ref{fig:figure_SI4}), or across the turn of years (e.g.,~in winter 1996/97, Figure~\ref{fig:figure_1}).
+This can have important consequences for weather-resilient energy modeling (see Section~\ref{sec:discussion}).
+In some years, winter portfolio droughts are much less pronounced (e.g.,~2013/14, Figure~\ref{fig:figure_SI5}).
 Countries relying heavily on wind power, such as the United Kingdom, may also experience very severe events in summer.

 While this section highlights important technology-specific and regional characteristics of renewable energy droughts in Europe drawing on specific weather years, it necessarily remains selective.
-In the following, we analyze the occurrence of European renewable droughts in a more systematic and exhaustive way for all technologies, regions, and weather years in our data, focusing on both shorter and very long-lasting events.
+Figure~\ref{fig:figure_SI6} shows the threshold-specific distribution of all identified droughts across all years in the data.
+These distributions are highly sensitive to the chosen threshold.
+While the majority of droughts are relatively short, particularly for lower drought thresholds, higher thresholds find increasingly long-lasting events across all weather years.
+Further, the distributions confirm the \textit{portfolio effect} from combining complementary wind and solar \ac{PV} profiles into a technology portfolio discussed above, both in terms of mean and maximum duration.
+In the following, we systematically analyze both shorter and very long-lasting renewable droughts for all technologies, regions, and weather years in our data.
 In doing so, we also connect to and extend analyses based on single thresholds which have been prevalent in the literature so far.